benawad/benawad.com/content/blog/how-to-manage-state-in-reactjs/index.md

 Most of the time, no. A lot of state is pretty flat and you won't be passing props very deep.
 If you're passing state down more than 2 levels that's usually an indicator you should do something else.
 Either you should flatten your component structure or your state doesn't fit into this category and you should follow the next section.

-## The Other 6% of State Managment
+## The Other 6% of State Management

 Situations where your state doesn't fit into the above 2 categories should be pretty rare.
 An example I've run across is alerts.